 We are currently evaluating Australia, UK and Europe as the potential destination where we may commence the Phase Ib trial.
 In particular, we are closely evaluating Australia because of its research and development tax incentives, as well as a simplified regulatory environment.
-As part of such incentives, eligible companies conducting clinical trials in Australia may receive up to 43.5% "cash-back" benefit in the form of a refund of their qualified research and development costs and expenses.
-We are evaluating all options to conduct our planned clinical trials in the most cost-efficient manner, while striving to minimize dilution to our stockholders.
+As part of such incentives, eligible companies conducting clinical trials in Australia receive up to 43.5% "cash-back" benefit in the form of a refund of their qualified research and development costs and expenses.
+The Company received a refund of \$199,834 AUD (\$134,728 USD) and \$161,383 AUD (\$115,437 USD) in the years ended June 30, 2020 and 2019 respectively.
+We are continuing to evaluate all options to conduct our planned clinical trials in the most cost-efficient manner, while striving to minimize dilution to our stockholders.